-- (1) Paying an effort to keep the parents' bodies healthy - (2) Paying an effort to keep the parents' minds healthy

-'Back' means

-- (1) Back up the continuation of the family tree - (2) Back up the good practices passed down from the parents

-As the children put the aforesaid into practice, they pay back the gratitude they owe to the parents.
-This is possible by knowing the goodness that the parents have upon them and express such goodness to be known by others.
+- (1) Paying an effort to keep the parents' bodies healthy - (2) Paying an effort to keep the parents' minds healthy 'Back' means - (1) Back up the continuation of the family tree - (2) Back up the good practices passed down from the parents knowing the goodness that the parents have upon them and express such goodness to be known by others.
 Then, the Dhamma which already exists within oneself will arise for one to experience upon fulfillment of this duty.